AI Image Gives Extra Fingers / Bad Hands

 2. Pose has overlapping or interlaced fingers

-“Hands clasped,” “hands on chin,” “praying gesture,” “holding small object” all force the model to disambiguate which finger belongs to which hand.
+“Hands clasped,” “hands on chin,” “praying gesture,” and “holding a small object” all force the model to disambiguate which finger belongs to which hand.
 It usually fails.

 How to spot it: Read your prompt for any phrase that puts two hands together or wraps fingers around something thin (pen, microphone, phone edge).

-SDXL, Flux, and similar checkpoints will happily produce six fingers if you don’t explicitly suppress it.
-Midjourney v7 ignores negatives, so this only applies to SD-family workflows and ComfyUI / A1111.
+SDXL, Flux, and similar checkpoints will happily produce six fingers if you do not explicitly suppress it.
+Midjourney mostly ignores negatives, so this applies to Stable Diffusion-family workflows in ComfyUI and A1111 / Forge.

 4. Subject angle hides the wrist